-This is a story about two sisters, Jun Arai and Jun Sana, and their friends who make their living as members of the Hunter Bureau, an organisation dedicated to dealing with the terrifying flora and fauna of the forbidden zones across their home realm of Eastern Azure Great World.
-When they get dragged into a grand scheme to unpick the secrets of one of the foremost Forbidden Zones in their world, the Yin Eclipse Mountain Range, they must all try to survive the dark undercurrents and eldritch remnants entombed within.
-All the while trying to escape the inexorable claws of a terrible conflict both ancient and modern that is trying to re-emerge into an unsuspecting universe that had kind of hoped it was done with that kind of thing a few eras hence.
+This is a story about two sisters, Jun Arai and Jun Sana, and their friends, Juni, Ling and Shu who make their living as members of the Hunter Bureau, an organisation dedicated to dealing with the terrifying flora and fauna endemic to their home Great World.
+When they get dragged into a grand scheme to unpick the ancient secrets entombed within one its foremost forbidden zones in their world, the Yin Eclipse Mountains, they must all try to survive the dark machinations, eldritch undercurrents and the echoes of a terrible conflict trying re-emerge into an unsuspecting cosmos that had rather hoped it was done with that kind of thing a few eras hence.

 Genre-wise, this is a bit hard to pin down.
 It's technically a Xianxia (because cultivators!), but it also veers towards Xuanhuan and has more traditional High Fantasy elements and a bit of Gods and Monsters and All Myths Are (on some levels) Valid.
 It also has a fairly large, ensemble cast, so if multiple point's of view are not your thing I am sorry.
 It won't ever really be considered 'grimdark' by any real measure of that definition but it does go to some complicated and fairly places dark occasionally, which I will note in author pre-chapter notes when expedient!.